kekse1/v4/docs/modules/progress.md

 `class Progress extends HTMLCanvasElement`..

 ## Example
-Beneath a 24h analog clock it also got it's own timer (and countdown)..
+Beneath a 24h analog clock it also got it's own timer (and countdown).
 But here's an example of the clock, with enabled percentage (after **4pm** o'clock (so 16)):

 ![Clock example, w/ example percentage](progress.png)